 How to Reduce Humidity Levels in Your Home during the Winter

-- Identify the source of the moisture: Knowing why your home is overly humid will allow you to have a targeted approach to resolving the issue.
+The first step in reducing winter humidity levels in your home is to identify the source of the moisture.
+Knowing why your home is overly humid will allow you to have a targeted approach to resolving the issue.
 Excess moisture may result from:

 - Poor or improper ventilation